 photo courtesy of ABC News

-Or rather, who is Cassoulet? as George Stephanoulos quipped on ABC when a large banner bearing the word was held above the crowds gathered in Times Square during the station’s election night coverage.
-The question of cassoulet echoed throughout the world afterward, as the word rose to the top 100 most searched terms in Google on Election Day.
+Or rather, “Who is Cassoulet?” as George Stephanoulos questioned on ABC when a large banner bearing the word was held above the crowds gathered in Times Square during the station’s election night coverage.
+The question of cassoulet echoed throughout the world afterward, as the word rose to the top 100 most searched terms in Google on Election Day 2008.
 I didn’t know what cassoulet was, either, and I completely missed this bit of intrigue at the time.
 I first heard of cassoulet when it was announced by Jimmy Carbone as the dish to prepare for a cook-off at his restaurant, Jimmy’s No. 43, to benefit the Greenmarket.
 It takes place tomorrow at noon!

 Of course, I’ve never tried to cook a cassoulet, either.
-My first taste of the dish was only a week ago, too.
-(It was a fabulous one, I must admit, and the recipe for it can be found in this month’s issue of Saveur magazine, which is aptly dedicated to “the home cook.”)
+(My recipe for the dish I entered into the contest can be found here.)
 So what is cassoulet, then?
 It’s a rustic French stew of beans and bits of meat, a comforting peasant dish and pride of the home kitchen.
 Like casserole, it’s named for the type of dish it’s traditionally cooked in.
 It turns out the perpetrator of the “Cassoulet” banner was not a diehard cassoulet chef himself, but loved his mom’s cassoulet so much that he told her so through multiple signs he managed to get onscreen during Election Day.
 (It was for a French comedy show.)

 So now that we’re square on what it is, I’m still figuring out how to make it for tomorrow.
 The only requirement for the cook-off is that sausages purchased from any of the farms that sell at the Greenmarket must be used.
 So I went to Union Square on Wednesday and stopped at Tamarack Hollow Farms‘ stand.
 There I picked up a pack of maple pork sausages and a maple and sugar-cured ham hock.
 Coincidentally, I also ran into one of my five competitors, Melissa, the minute I got there.
 She was also buying Tamarack Hollow Farms meat for the cook-off!
 I think she’s copying me on the ham hocks, too…